qossmic/deptrac/README.md

 ```

 Graphviz is also available for [Windows](http://www.graphviz.org/Download_windows.php): install the current stable release and append the binary path on the environment variable Path (like ``C:\Program Files (x86)\Graphviz2.38\bin``).

+## Updating Deptrac

+To update deptrac to the latest version just run `php deptrac.phar self-update`.

 ## Run Deptrac